hyperifyio/gnd/docs/gnd-syntax.md

 7. Fragment Concatenation

 Fragments sharing the same base name **MUST** be concatenated before parsing.
-Numeric‑prefixed fragments (for example, `010-foo.gnd` and `020-foo.gnd`)
-**SHOULD** be concatenated in ascending numeric order, followed by any unnumbered fragments.
-Suffix‑numbered fragments (for example, `foo-1.gnd` and `foo-2.gnd`) **SHOULD** be treated equivalently: the numeric suffix **MUST** control ordering, and any following characters in the file name **MUST** be ignored when determining the base name.
-If both prefix‑numbered and suffix‑numbered fragments exist for the same base name, prefix‑style fragments **MUST** be ordered first (in ascending numeric prefix order), followed by suffix‑style fragments (in ascending numeric suffix order).
+Numeric-prefixed fragments (for example, `010-foo.gnd` and `020-foo.gnd`) **SHOULD** be concatenated in ascending numeric order, followed by any unnumbered fragments.
+Suffix-numbered fragments (for example, `foo-1.gnd` and `foo-2.gnd`) **SHOULD** be treated equivalently: the numeric suffix **MUST** control ordering, and any following characters in the file name **MUST** be ignored when determining the base name.
+If both prefix-numbered and suffix-numbered fragments exist for the same base name, prefix-style fragments **MUST** be ordered first (in ascending numeric prefix order), followed by suffix-style fragments (in ascending numeric suffix order).
 The compiler **MAY** generate a staging file (such as `foo.gnd`) containing the concatenated content for parsing.
-The single‑assignment rule **MUST** apply across concatenated fragments.
+The single-assignment rule **MUST** apply across concatenated fragments.

 8. Comments and Whitespace